jeffrifwald/es6-fiddle-web/README.md

 # Change directory
 cd esfiddle

-# Update PRIVATE variables in sample.env file and rename it to '.env'
+# Update PRIVATE section in sample.env file and rename it to '.env'
 mv sample.env .env

 # Open a new terminal window and start MongoDB